How is Medical Waste Disposed of: Where Does It Go?

 What Is Medical Waste?

 Regulated medical waste can come in many forms, including sharps (such as needles and syringes), pathological waste (such as human tissue), and infectious waste (such as culture dishes and Petri dishes).
-This waste can pose risks to public health and the environment if not managed properly.
+These different types are classified into specific medical waste streams, and understanding the various waste streams is crucial for ensuring proper disposal and regulatory compliance.
+Some of this waste is potentially infectious, requiring careful handling to prevent risks to public health and the environment.
 Therefore, it is important to understand what constitutes regulated medical waste, the different types, and the best practices for the disposal of medical waste.
 In this blog, when we refer to medical waste, we are referring to regulated medical waste.

 Types of Medical Waste

 Medical waste can be classified into several categories, each with its own specific handling requirements.
 According to the WHO, fifteen percent of the waste created by healthcare facilities may be infectious, chemical, or radioactive and therefore need special treatment during the disposal process.
+Healthcare facilities must also track the amount of medical waste generated, as understanding the volume and type of waste is crucial for determining appropriate disposal and treatment methods.
+Infectious waste includes potentially infectious materials such as body fluids and human blood, which require careful handling to prevent the spread of disease.
 Determining what categories trash items fall into is step one of how to dispose of medical waste properly.

 Non-hazardous Waste